hypermedialabs/uploader/README.md

 ## Contributing

-Contributions to Hypermedia Uploader are welcome!
+Contributions to Client Uploader are welcome!
 Please read [Contributing](CONTRIBUTING.md) for details.

 ## Code of Conduct